 Prices for a caravan holiday home or lodge vary up and down the country, and like conventional properties, location is a key factor influencing the cost – together with the range of facilities offered by the park, such as a recreational facilities or entertainment.

 There will also be new and pre-owned homes to take into account.
 What you choose to purchase is a budget decision that is solely down yours to make.
 There are some advantages to buying a new holiday home such as a longer licence agreement (see above), or an extended warranty, whereas a pre-loved holiday home can offer better value for the home itself but give you a shorter licence agreement.

 What’s included in the price?

 The quoted price will almost invariably include all of the carpets, furnishings, kitchen appliances and other basic equipment.
 If buying a new holiday home, there may be options such as dishwashers, washing machines or decking and skirting to consider.

 What else should I budget for?

 If you are buying a brand new unit – as opposed to buying a holiday home already located on the park – check if there’s extra to pay for having the unit transported from the factory, sited on the pitch, and “commissioned” (made ready for your occupation and connected to the utilities).
 Other costs to consider will be the annual pitch fee (what you pay for the right to occupy your pitch on the park), utilities such as water, gas and electricity, plus rates and insurance for your holiday home.

 Is Council Tax payable on a holiday home?

 You don’t have to pay Council Tax for a holiday home because it is not a main residence.
-At Arrow Bank we do charge for rates - a contribution to the local authority business rates that the holiday park pays.
+At Discover Parks (Arrow Bank, Pearl Lake and Rockbridge) we do charge for rates - a contribution to the local authority business rates that the holiday park pays.